 Somerset Wildlife Trust (formally known as The Somerset Trust for Nature Conservation) was formed in 1964 by a group of individuals who recognised the desperate need to take action to secure the future of wildlife in our wonderful and diverse County.

 From an original 15 members who joined, paying £1 each at the inaugural meeting, the Trust has grown to be Somerset’s leading environmental charity with over 18,000 members.
 This has been achieved through the hard work and dedication of the Trust’s members and volunteers.

-Volunteers are the lifeblood of the Trust which have brought transformed the organisation into being a vital and influential charity which now owns and manages 1700 acres of land nature reserves, 9 area groups, many specialist and practical conservation groups and hundreds of volunteers working in support of the Trust.
+Volunteers are the lifeblood of the Trust and they have helped transform the organisation into being a vital and influential charity which now owns and manages 1700 acres of nature reserves, 9 area groups, many specialist and practical conservation groups.
+Hundreds of volunteers now work in support of the Trust.

-Somerset Wildlife Trust is a member of the Fundraising Standards Board (FRSB), the UK's independent regulatory scheme for fundraising
+Somerset Wildlife Trust is a member of the Fundraising Standards Board (FSB), the UK's independent regulatory scheme for fundraising

 Overall responsibility for the governance and strategic direction of Somerset Wildlife Trust rests with our Board of Trustees (or Council).
 All Trustees provide their services on a voluntary basis and contribute many hours of un-paid service to the charity.
 They bring to the organisation a wide range of experience in the voluntary sector, nature conservation, business and other related areas of expertise.

-The Trustees are elected by the membership of the Trust at our Annual General Meeting which takes place in November each year.
+The Trustees are elected by the membership of the Trust at our Annual General Meeting.

 The charity’s objects are :

 - For the benefit of the public, to advance, promote and further the conservation, maintenance, protection and enjoyment of wildlife and its habitats, including places of botanical, geographical, zoological, archaeological or scientific interest and places of natural beauty;